Digital copies of nearly every work printed in England, Ireland, Scotland and Wales, and works in English printed elsewhere from 1473-1700.

 Arkyves provides access to more than 500,000 images and textual entries from libraries and museums in many countries, among them the Rijksmuseum in Amsterdam, the Netherlands Institute for Art History (RKD) and the Herzog August Bibliothek in Wolfenbttel.
 More collections will follow in the near future.
-From the Brill website

 The Art History department's database of teaching images.